 - You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

 - Many prefer to measure their flour on a kitchen scale.
 I have found that every blend has a slightly different weight.
-This is due to the flour/starch ratio in gluten free flour blends.
+This is due to gluten-free flour blends’ flour/starch ratio.
 Because my readers all use different blends, I use either step one or two to measure my flour.

 Baking With Individual Gluten Free Flours

-Individual gluten free flour types can be great in baking, but you need to combine them with other flour and starches, plus a binder for them to work well in a gluten free recipe.
+Individual gluten free flour types can be great in baking, but you need to combine them with other flour and starches, plus a binder, for them to work well in a gluten free recipe.
 I use a custom blend in my Gluten Free Bread Machine Bread recipe.
-I also have a really easy DIY Gluten Free Flour Blend that works really well in so many recipes.
+I also have a really easy DIY Gluten Free Flour Blend that works well in many recipes.

 - Sorghum Flour - This is a flour I love to use in my blends.
 It is light but not starchy.
 It has a very mild flavor and absorbs liquids well.